Building Pathways to the Future

 Bridging business with education to create a more cohesive and stabilized local talent pipeline is more relevant and necessary now than ever before.
 The Chamber’s Education and Workforce Development department partners with Hawaii’s education, business and community leaders to expand access to higher education, provide meaningful work-based learning opportunities and support homegrown talent to secure the future generation of Hawaii’s workforce.

-The Chamber, in partnership with the Workforce Development Council, brings industry leaders together with education, workforce development agencies, labor and community organizations to address shared economic and workforce development opportunities.
+The Chamber, in partnership with the Department of Labor and Industrial Relations and Kamehameha Schools brings industry leaders together with education, workforce development agencies, labor and community organizations to address shared economic and workforce development opportunities.

 Through collective action, Hawaii’s leaders collaborate around solutions that support talent pipeline development, growth and competitiveness of the sector.